j0eltayl0r/J0elTayl0r/README.md

 # About Me:
-I am a student at South Eastern Regional College currently undertaking a Higher National Diploma (HND) in Cloud Computing.
+I am a student at South Eastern Regional College currently undertaking a BSc (Hons) in Cloud Computing.
 I am actively developing my technical and software development skills, with a strong interest in cloud technologies, programming, and building practical solutions through hands-on projects.

 ## Socials: